Katikistan/Notes/Networking.md

 ### Structure of TCP
 **The 32-bit sequence number field** and the **32-bit acknowledgment number** field are used by the TCP sender and receiver in implementing a reliable data transfer service.

 **The 16-bit receive window field** is used for flow control.
-Used to indicate the number of bytes that a receiver is willing to accept.¨
+Used to indicate the number of bytes that a receiver is willing to accept.

 **The 4-bit header length field** specifies the length of the TCP header in 32-bit words.
 The TCP header can be of variable length due to the TCP options field.